34

 Explore

-The results of prosecution are rarely made publicly available, and usually, there is no detailed public information on the charges or the hearing (1,2) .
+The results of prosecutions of defense services personnel for corruption are rarely made publicly available.
+Typically, there is no detailed public information regarding the…

 Explore